 Behavior modification programs, particularly in prisons, have been the subject of much controversy for more than a decade, resulting in numerous legal challenges in state and federal courts.
 The litigation most often has been directed at specific practices of such programs.
 The START Program at the Federal Bureau of Prisons' Penitentiary in Springfield, Missouri, for example, was the subject of such litigation in 1974.
 The program was terminated as a result of the court's judgment in the case.
-Among the major criticisms directed at the START Program were: (1) placement of the inmate in a very restrictive setting, deprived of many privileges, without the individual's voluntary consent; (2) a program emphasis on the absence or suppression of inappropriate behaviors; and (3) the use of harsh punishment procedures.30
+Among the major criticisms directed at the START Program were:

+(1) placement of the inmate in a very restrictive setting, deprived of many privileges, without the individual's voluntary consent; (2) a program emphasis on the absence or suppression of inappropriate behaviors rather than on the promotion of constructive behaviors; and (3) the use of harsh punishment procedures.30